Preamble to our Church Constitution

 Statement of Faith

 A. The Holy Scriptures.
+We believe the Holy Scriptures, consisting of the Old and New Testaments only, to be the plenary, verbally inspired Word of God, inerrant in the original manuscripts, authoritative, infallible and God breathed; and that they are the only supreme and ultimate authority for faith and practice (II Timothy 3:16-17; II Peter 1:19-21; Matthew 5:18; I Corinthians 2:10-13).
 We believe that God has preserved His Word for every age.
 We accept the preservation of the Old Testament through the Hebrew Masoretic text; and we accept the preservation of the New Testament through the Textus Receptus.
 Therefore, we use only the King James Version.
-(II Tim.
-3:16-17; I Peter 1:23-25; II Peter 1:19-21; Psalm 119:160; Psalm 12:6-7).

 B. The Godhead.
 We believe in one triune God, existing in three persons, Father, Son and Holy Spirit, eternal in being, identical in essence, equal in power and glory and having the same divine attributes and perfections; yet exercising them in varied offices (Deuteronomy 6:4; Matthew 28:19; John 14:7-12; 16:7; II Corinthians 13:14).